mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading/AlgorithmicTrading_Howto.md

     - We compute the running Bollinger bands of a stock price
     - If price goes above the upper limit, we short it
     - If the price goes below the lower limit, we buy the stock
+    - The returns in the backtest were 60%, but it really depends on the stock tried: some stocks yield -45%!